 - Try using mild, unscented detergents to wash the patient’s clothes and bedding.

-- If the patient scratches in their sleep, ask them to wear clean cotton gloves which may reduce skin damage.
+- If the patient scratches in their sleep, ask them to wear clean cotton gloves to reduce the chance of skin damage.

 - Has itching that does not go away after 2 or more days

-- Develops a yellowish color of the skin or has urine the color of tea
+- Develops yellowish skin or has urine (pee) the color of tea

-- Scratches skin until it is open or bleeding
+- Scratches skin until it’s open or bleeding

-- Has a rash that gets worse after creams or ointments have been applied
+- Has a rash that gets worse after creams or ointments have been used

 - Has foul-smelling drainage or has pus coming from the skin

-- Becomes very anxious and restless (cannot sleep through the night due to itching)
+- Becomes very anxious and restless (can’t sleep through the night due to itching)

-- Develops hives (itchy white or red welts on the skin), shortness of breath, swelling of the throat or face, or other symptoms of a severe allergic reaction
+- Develops hives (itchy white or red welts on the skin), shortness of breath, swelling of the throat or face, or other signs of a severe allergic reaction